wevisdemo/thailand-election-2023/README.md

 5. Add shared packages into the project.
 Follow each packages instruction:

    - [@thailand-election-2023/styles](packages/styles)

+6. Set build output to be `/dist` in each project

 ## 👟 Run a project in development